mirainc/custom-menu-samples/gotts-menu/README.md

 # Gotts Custom Menu App

-The Gotts Custom Menu App contains several menu boards that are connected to dynamic Toast data.
+The Gotts Custom Menu App contains several menu boards that are connected to the Raydiant Menu API.

 **URLs**